KFXD

 KFXD (630 AM) is a commercial radio station, owned by Townsquare Media, which airs a rhythmic contemporary format branded as "Power 105.5".
 The station is licensed to serve Boise, Idaho.

+The station's brand references low-powered FM translator K288HG at 105.5 FM.
+The main AM signal operates at 5,000 watts during the day, but must drop to 37 watts at night, rendering it all but unlistenable even in Boise.
+The FM translator serves mainly to fill in gaps in the nighttime signal.